InternetQ

 InternetQ is a technology company that develops and markets mobile related services through software platforms.
 Its main services include a social music streaming service, Akazoo, which sells digital content through mobile payment and a performance-based advertising platform for mobile apps, Minimob.
+Akazoo was shut down in early 2021.

 InternetQ was a publicly traded company listed on the AIM market of the London Stock Exchange, under the symbol INTQ from which withdraw.
 As of October 2016 the company runs 24 offices around the globe.

 History

 Early days

 InternetQ was founded in 2000 by their current chief executive officer Panagiotis Dimitropoulos as a website design and development company.
 It later began offering mobile marketing services.
 In 2005 it received investment from NBGI Private Equity, and established InternetQ UK.
 The company also opened offices in New York in the United States and Warsaw, Poland in 2006.
 Its expansion continued elsewhere in Europe, including to various CIS countries.

 In 2010 the company was listed on the London's AIM stock exchange and further expanded its operations into Latin America, Middle East and Africa.